Ten Tips For Creating And Staying On Your Budget

 With your budget created, here's how to stick to it:

-6. Try A No-Spend Challenge
+6. Try a No-Spend Challenge

 This commitment to not spend money on anything that isn't necessary can be done for a week, month, or even a year.
 While it seems intense, it's incredibly effective, shocking yourself into changing your mindset around money.

-7. Always Plan Your Meals
+7. Plan Meals Ahead of Time

 Sticking to a grocery list is the easiest way to keep cash firmly in your pocket.
 Planning everything you need for a week prevents you from overspending when you begin perusing the aisles.

-8. Connect Spending To Your Work
+8. Connect Spending to Your Time

 Think about the labor you have to put in to make a certain amount of money.
 For instance, paying $100 for a pair of shoes may not seem like a lot, but if you're making $20 an hour, that's five hours of your life!
 Thinking about purchases this way will revolutionize your budgeting habits.

-9. Regularly Fine-Tune Your Budget
+9. Review Your Budget Regularly

 Creating a budget isn't a one-time thing.
 Instead, review it regularly to adapt it to your ever-changing needs.
 Consider how your income might increase/decrease over the previous month, areas where you've spent more than planned, and more.

-10. Slow Impulse Buys
+10. Slow Down Impulse Purchases

 Wait a month before buying anything non-essential.
 If you still want it after a month, it's worth it.
 If you don't, you'll be happy you didn't spend the cash.

-But What If the Unexpected Happens?
+What If the Unexpected Happens?

 - For a line of credit, you need a vehicle, proof of income, ID, and a lien-free title.